There are too many to-do list apps. Trying them all would be a massive task, and I know because I did.

 The best to-do app is one that's always handy.
 If you're the kind of person who always has Gmail open on your computer, it's hard for any app to be handier than Google Tasks.
 The mobile versions make those tasks accessible on the go.

 You can automatically move information between Google Tasks and your other apps with Google Tasks' integration on Zapier.
-Here are a few examples of workflows you can automate, so you can stop manually moving your tasks.
+Learn more about how to automate Google Tasks, or take a look at these examples of workflows you can automate, so you can stop manually moving your tasks.

 Google Tasks price: Free